Smart-Cville/cville-airbnb/scrapy-splash/README.md

 response.xpath("//span[contains(@class, 'listing-bullets')]/text()").getall()
 ```

-# Scraped data
+### Scraped data

 The code lives in `explore.R`.
-It brings together the two scrape result CSVs and does some exploratory plots.
-It generates a webpage report, `explore.html`, and a santitized table combining both sources, `scraped_rentals.csv`,
+It brings together the individual scrape results and does some exploratory plots.
+It generates a webpage report, `explore.html`, and a santitized table combining both sources, `scraped_rentals.csv`.